Konippi/k8s-security-study/security-strategy/immutable-container/README.md

 # Immutable Container

 This strategy is about creating an immutable container that cannot be modified after deployment.
+Usually, OverlayFS created on the container host is mounted in the container root directory as the root file system with read-write status.

+OverlayFS is composed of the following directories:

+- `lowerdir`: the read-only directory that contains the original file system. (ex. container image)
+- `upperdir`: the read-write directory that contains the changes made to the original file system. (ex. logs)
+- `workdir`: the directory that supports the internal processing of OverlayFS.

 ## Difference between mutable and immutable containers